Skip to main content

 • Enhance Transparency: Maintain a centralized list of approved applications and software for institutional awareness and oversight.

-Scope
+SRM Scope

-Timeline for Reviews
+Timeline for SRM Reviews

 The average duration of each review depends on several factors, including the complexity of the request, the completeness and timeliness of submitted documentation, and the current volume of requests under review.
 As a general guideline, once requested materials are received from the vendor, departments should plan for approximately 3 to 4 weeks (15–20 business days) once all required documents are received to receive SRM approval or disapproval.
 Only after the software/tool is approved can the item be procured.